 Many programs show a locality of access, using the same data elements repeatedly over a short period of time.
-If these data elements can be kept in a buffer, the number of physical accesses to a slower mass storage device can be reduced: for each data element only one access to the slower device is necessary, and all following requests are satisfied using the buffered data.
+If these data elements can be kept in a buffer, the number of physical accesses to a slower mass storage device can be reduced: for each data following requests are satisfied using the buffered data.
 This strategy is generally employed in computers (virtual memory, cache etc.).